 Many professionals opt for a Master of Business Administration degree for all of the tantalizing job possibilities they can enjoy with this advanced degree.
-Whether you want to work in finance, accounting, management, healthcare, operations or another field, earning an MBA opens the door to many exciting careers.
+Whether you want to work in finance, accounting, management, healthcare, operations or another field, earning an MBA opens the door to many exciting careers and top mba salary opportunities.

 Here are some of the most popular MBA jobs that graduates choose.